Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 Bare Bazaar, Ashford, Kent

-Kent isn't lagging behind when it come to zero waste shopping.
+Kent isn't lagging behind when it comes to zero waste shopping.
 Find Bare Bazaar at Ashford's Coachworks.
 Pop by for your plastic free dry goods, household cleaners, shampoos and other essentials.

 Kent's Unboxed does exactly what it says on the (plastic-free) tin.
 'Get what you need without all the horrible plastic.'
 Exactly.
 Pop into the cute shop in Canterbury, refill everything you need from pasta to olive oil and everyone's happy.